aevilla160/hpc_docs/docs/merced_FAQ.md

 > __My jobs are running unusually slow__

 * Jobs could run slower than usual for a variety of reasons.
 But preliminary diagnoses should include ensuring that the job is requesting for enough memory and CPU resources on the cluster
-* If your jobs are still slow, then please attend the HPC office hours (Zoom link: On MERCED cluster login page; Time: Every Friday from 10:30 am to 12 noon PST) and/or submit a general research request [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).
+* If your jobs are still slow, then please attend the HPC office hours (Zoom link: On MERCED cluster login page; Time: Every Friday from 11:30 am to 1pm PST) and/or submit a general research request [here](https://ucmerced.service-now.com/servicehub?id=public_kb_article&sys_id=3c3ee9ff1b67a0543a003112cd4bcb13&form_id=06da3f8edbfc08103c4d56f3ce9619f4).

 > __My job is not running how I intended it to.
 How do I cancel the job?__